Therapeutic vs. Traditional Foster Care

 It’s important to consider both options carefully by working closely with program staff to learn what you can expect.

-For more information on how you can make a difference in a child’s life through treatment foster care, contact us today!
+For more information on how you can make a difference in a child or teen’s life through treatment foster care, contact us today!

 UMFS has 8 locations throughout the state of Virginia, spread conveniently across the Commonwealth.
 If you are interested in learning what is involved to become a foster parent, we encourage you to send us an inquiry, or contact UMFS at any of these locations: